soapy1/araki/README.md

 ```

 ##  Next steps
-* Sort out how saving/checkpointing an environment should work
+* Sort out how saving/checkpointing an environment should work - git
 * Add shell prefix so users know what environment they are in
 * Rethink how activation/deactivation of environments should work